 If you got the baby, you were responsible for bringing the next king cake to class.

 When I lived in New Orleans, we had king cake parties where we all brought a king cake to taste.
 Hello, king cake hangover.

-Now that I’m almost 2000 miles away from Mardi Gras events, I decided I’d make some king cake.
+Now that I’m in San Diego and almost 2000 miles away from Mardi Gras events, I decided I’d make some king cake.

 I’ve made king cake in the past when I lived in Birmingham and wasn’t going home to Mobile for Mardi Gras.
 That time I used this recipe from Southern Living.
 I liked it but felt like it was a little dry and kinda boring.

 This go-round, I made them mini, so everyone gets their own, which I personally think is more fun 🙂